 Building a channel from scratch takes time and patience, just like starting your own website or blog.
 You’ll need to put in several months of work, at least, before you see much of a payoff.
 But the long-term rewards can be well worth the effort.

-Podcasting is another option for those who want to start their own business.
+Podcasting is another option for those who want to start their own side hustle.
 And like starting a blog or YouTube channel, it can be done on just about any topic, although it would make sense to use your accounting expertise.

 To start making money from your podcast, you’ll need to monetize it through advertising, sponsorships, affiliate marketing, or creating and selling your own products.
 Like with a blog or YouTube channel, the key to making money with this side hustle is producing high-quality content that will appeal to a large and responsive audience.

 It can take some time to build up a following for your podcast, but once you do, you can start earning an income from it.
 If you’re patient and produce quality content, this could be a very profitable side hustle for accountants.

 Starting a podcast is easier and cheaper than you might think.
 If you have a laptop with a built-in microphone, you have everything you need to record your episodes.
 A higher-quality mic will produce better audio, but that’s not completely necessary to start.

 Audacity is free software you can download for editing audio files.
 You can upgrade your gear once your podcast is making money.